Homebush, New South Wales: The Home Bush Estate and the railway

+'Village of Homebush' and incorporation of Strathfield

+By contrast, the village and 19th century locality of Homebush was subdivided from Powell's estate, a separate grant to the south.
 Powell's grant, enlarged in his lifetime, passed eventually to his son-in-law James Underwood in 1823.
 It was from the "Underwood Estate" that the "Village of Homebush", located south of the railway and west of Powell's Creek, was subdivided in 1878 for residential development, with a small village "high street" forming on Rochester Street adjacent to the railway station.
 An extended area to the south followed the oblique street pattern of Coventry Road (part of which was renamed Mackenzie Street in 1918) and Beresford Road, such as Albert Road and Oxford Road.
 The suburb of "Homebush" thus included the northern and central part of today's suburb of Strathfield, bounded by Homebush Road in the east.
 Near its southern extremity, Bushy Hill Street Estate, Homebush was subdivided in 1880.
 This estate included the south side of Redmyre Road, Florence Street and Bushy Hill Street (now Albyn Road), to the west of Homebush Road.

-The then-suburb of Homebush (consisting of the part of today's Homebush and Strathfield south of railway and west of Homebush Road), together with the northern part of Druitt Town (which lay to its south), and the western part of Redmyre (east of Homebush Road) became part of Strathfield Municipality in 1885, after which directories listed houses in all three areas as being in "Strathfield".
+The then-locality of Homebush (consisting of the part of today's Homebush and Strathfield south of railway and west of Homebush Road), together with the northern part of Druitt Town (which lay to its south), and the western part of Redmyre (east of Homebush Road) became part of Strathfield Municipality in 1885, after which directories listed houses in all three areas as being in "Strathfield".

+The new 'Homebush'

 After 1885, "Homebush" usually referred to the unincorporated part of the Underwood and Wentworth estates located north of the railway.
 This area remained underdeveloped for many years, and when "Homebush Municipality" was established over this area (Homebush North) in 1906, there were only 90 houses and 548 residents in the municipality.
 The incorporation of Homebush North and the development of primary and secondary industry nearby led to rapid development in that area.
 In 1925, the opening of the Homebush Theatre (later a cinema, now disused) on Parramatta Road spurred development of a commercial area along that road, but this area fell into decline in the late 20th century.

 Homebush Municipality merged into Strathfield Municipality in 1947.
-The northern part of Homebush South was merged with part of the area covered by Homebush Municipality to create the modern suburb of Homebush.
+In 1977, the geographical name "North Homebush" was gazetted.
+The modern suburb of "Homebush", combining former "North Homebush" and the northern part of Strathfield, were gazetted in 1995.

+The 2000 Sydney Olympics marked a pivotal moment in North Homebush's history.
+The closure of the Homebush Abattoir and the NSW Brickworks in the late 1980s paved the way for redevelopment.
+Sydney's successful bid for the Olympic Games accelerated this transformation, leading to the construction of Olympic venues and the creation of public spaces and parklands.
+The area, now known as Sydney Olympic Park, was designed to be a lasting legacy of the Games, blending sports facilities with residential and commercial developments.